quarkgluons/DCS-assignment-1-conf/README.md

 ### Cleanup

-To clean up any containers and repositories are created run `bash ./cleanup.sh`
+To clean up any containers and repositories created, run `bash ./cleanup.sh`